 Are utilities included in La Linea rentals?

 Sometimes.
 Furnished short-term rentals more commonly include utilities or internet.
 Standard long-term contracts usually do not.
-It should be explicitly stated in the rental agreement — if it is not, assume you pay separately.
+It should be explicitly stated in the rental agreement.
+If it is not, assume you pay separately.

 How much is electricity in La Linea per month?